- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 The Soundboard (Topwood)

-The soundboard (or top wood) of an acoustic guitar is the most essential tonewood.
-It will have the most significant impact on the projection, playability, and dynamics of your guitar.
+The most essential tonewood is an acoustic guitar’s soundboard (or top wood).
+It will have the most significant impact on your guitar’s projection, playability, and dynamics.

 Spruce is the most popular tonewood for acoustic guitar soundboards, and the characteristics of spruce are: